-Treatment often causes side effects and these will be discussed before treatment starts.
+Treatment for germ cell cancer often causes side effects and these will be discussed before treatment starts.

 The possible side effects of chemotherapy depend upon the drugs used but may include nausea and vomiting, hair loss, reduced resistance to infection, bruising and bleeding, tiredness and diarrhoea.

 These problems are all temporary and can be minimised with good supportive care.

 The outlook for children with germ cell tumours is good.

 Children will have regular follow-ups to check for any recurrence of the cancer and for any problems which may arise as a result of the treatment they were given.